Grievance Procedure and Dispute Resolution

 - University Grievance Review Committee

 The University Grievance Review Committee includes the head of the aggrieved employee’s operating unit, or a designated representative, who is responsible for the answer; an appropriate Director of Human Resources or a designated representative, who will preside and is responsible for conducting the review; and an employee not employed in the vice presidential or vice chancellor area in which the aggrieved employee works, who will be selected by the aggrieved employee from a panel appointed by the Vice Presidents and Vice Chancellors.
-When unlawful discrimination is alleged, the committee will also include an HR/AA representative of the Office of Institutional Equity.
+When unlawful discrimination is alleged, the committee will also include a representative of the Office of Institutional Equity.